BECAUSE IT'S ABOUT SEEING YOUR BEST! CALL 937-226-7870

 Episcleritis and Scleritis

-EPISCLERITIS The episclera is a thin tissue which is between the white of the eye and the outer layer of the eye known as the conjunctiva.
+The episclera is a thin tissue which is between the white of the eye and the outer layer of the eye known as the conjunctiva.
 Episcleritis is inflammation of this thin vascular (blood rich) tissue.
 The condition is characterized by increased redness and tenderness of the eye.
-On occasion, there is tenderness upon moving the eyes from side to side and/or up and down.
+On occasion, there is tenderness upon moving eye from side to side and/or up and down.

 Scleritis is not usually a primary inflammation or infection but a result of an auto-immune disorder such as Lupus, Rheumatoid Arthritis or other connective tissue diseases.
 Scleritis tends to be chronic.
 It is not uncommon to see the disease wax and wane.
 If you have scleritis and the condition is increasing, you must return to the office.